seancorfield/vscode-calva-setup/README.md

 [Joyride](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.joyride),
 and [clojure-lsp](https://clojure-lsp.io/).

 > Note: Some of the code here may well assume you are using the latest version of Calva and Joyride -- I tend to update my extensions regularly and also update my configuration to take advantage of new features.
+Specifically, the Joyride code here depends on the `v1` API in Calva, 2.0.401 or later!

 * `keybindings.json` is my cross-platform key mappings,
 * `settings.json` is my user-level settings (consider this optional -- the `calva/config.edn` file with the `customREPLCommandSnippets` is the interesting part).